Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 Getting ready for a traditional home sale can take as little as six weeks, but often the preparation process takes much longer.
 Selling as-is can allow you to get your home listed on the market faster.

-As of July 2024, listed properties were on the market for 24 days, according to recent data from the National Association of Realtors.
+As of November 2024, listed properties were on the market for 32 days, according to recent data from the National Association of Realtors (NAR).
 Depending on the market and the condition of your home, full home preparations could take longer than finding a buyer.
 If selling fast is the goal, selling as-is may be one way to achieve it.

 Attract a cash buyer

-If the budget is tight, selling as-is can help you avoid the upfront costs that can come with selling a home.
-Even if you’re selling as-is, you can still take some time to address smaller, inexpensive issues — a leaky faucet, a broken hinge, clutter, etc. — that might further deter buyers.
+If the budget is tight, selling as-is can help you avoid the upfront costs associated with selling a home.
+You won’t need to spend money on renovations, staging, and holding costs.
+If you need to do repairs, you may simply tackle smaller, inexpensive issues, such as a leaky faucet, a broken hinge, or clutter, which might deter buyers.

 While you may not be able to invest much in the property, it’s advisable to keep the lines of communication open.
 Will Gaskins, who sells properties 67% faster than average Washington DC and Northern Virginia agents, tells his clients to engage in the home inspection process and consider buyer requests.